jimhigson/oboe.js-dissertation/markdown/3_Background.md

 of the entities that the REST client library hands over to the application developer without affecting the overall structure of the message.
-Regardless of the exact types, having received the response model the developer will usually start by addressing in pertinent parts of the response by drilling down into the structures using the programming language itself.
+Regardless of the exact types, having received the response model the developer will usually start by locating the pertinent parts of the response by drilling down into its structure using the programming language itself.

 ~~~~ {.java}